theobald-software/theobald-software.github.io/content/_en/ecs-core/webservices/getting_started_with_the webservice_designer/connection_settings/sap_connection.md

 **Use Single Application Server** - Select this option to connect to a single SAP server via RFC.
 **Host** - Name of the SAP Server.<br>
 **System** - The SAP system number (00...99).<br>
-**Use Load Balancing** - Select this option if you are using SAP Load Balancing and want to get SAP to use a particular server for the connection.
+**Use Load Balancing** - Select this option if you are using SAP Load Balancing and want to get SAP to use a particular server for the connection. <br>
 **Message Server** - Name of the SAP Message Server. <br>
 **Group / SID** - Group and system ID for the SAP server selection.<br>
 **Use HTTP / Web Service** - Select this option if you want to access the SAP Web Services.<br>